Tejasb11802/sponsorlift/README.md

 ## Key results

 - **Ad-lift (views, pooled across 3 controls):** -43.7% (95% CI: -73.3% to +18.8%), not statistically significant at n=1 event.
-Direction was consistent across all three control channels individually, which is reassuring, but a single-event sample can't support a confident causal claim — that limitation is the finding, not a bug in the analysis.
+Direction was consistent across all three control channels individually, which is reassuring, but a single-event sample can't support a confident causal claim, that limitation is the finding, not a bug in the analysis.
 - **Simulated broadcast media value:** $711,626 across 12 simulated broadcasts, using placeholder CPM/audience assumptions that are trivially swappable for a real rate card.
 - **Cross-screen reach overstatement:** naive summed reach overstates true unique audience by 2.4%–11.0% depending on the assumed overlap rate, which is the exact problem a cross-platform identity graph is built to solve.